tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 let myNumber: number = giveFour(); // 4
 ```

-Here we have `sayHello()` and `sayHelloWolrd()`.
-You see both of their return types are void, which means
+Here we have `sayHello()` and `sayHelloWorld()`.
+Both of their return types are void, which means
 they do not pass back a physical value, instead printing to the console.
 The last function `giveFour()`
-does return a value, and in this case it would assign 4 to myNumber.
+does return a value, and in this case it would assign `4` to `myNumber`.
 I threw somewhat of a curve
-ball at you right from the start, and you may have noticed it in `sayHelloWorld()`.
+ball right from the start, and it can be seen in `sayHelloWorld()`.
 The most interesting
 part about this function, is that it actually calls another function, and then runs another line itself.

-I put the comments with "Function Declaration Area" around the functions to help illustrate that
+There are comments with "Function Declaration Area" around the functions to help illustrate that
 the section that is contained within works differently than the code below it, marked as executing at
 runtime.
 Specifically, what the executed portion refers to is the actual code that will be called and executed
 during the course of the program's runtime.
-If the functions were not called in this portion, they would still be read and stored in memory, but their body's would not be executed during this phase.
+If the functions were not called in this portion, they would still be read and stored in memory at runtime, but their body's would not be executed during this phase.

 When the program runs and it sees a function call like sayHello(), it
 looks up if it has a reference to such a function, and if it does, it will run that code associated
 with that function.
 This helps enormously.
-You can really put as much code as you want
+We can really put as much code as we want
-in the functions, and then call them on a single line.
+into the functions, and then call them on a single line.
 This makes understanding a large code base
 manageable.
-The function calls could be anything, `startRobot()`, `generateDungeonBoss()`,
+The function calls could be for anything.
+Functions named `startRobot()`, `generateDungeonBoss()`,
-`findAllSchrodingersCats()`, and `simulateLivingOrganism()` are examples.
+`findAllSchrodingersCats()`, or `simulateLivingOrganism()` are all examples.
 There is no telling how
-large or small any of these functions could be, but I feel I could tell you something about their
+large or small any of these functions could be, but we could hopefully tell something about their
 purpose just from their names.

-If you consistently use names that are as descriptive as possible, your code can almost read like a story.
-Giving yourself as many advantages as you can for reading code again in the future will pay yourself back
+If a programmer consistently uses names that are as descriptive as possible, their code can almost read like a story.
+Giving yourself as many advantages as one can, especially for reading code again in the future, will pay
-many times over for actively maintained code.
-One of the realities with coding, and really with writing in
+itself back many times over for actively maintaining code.
+One of the realities with coding, and really with
-general, is that we will read far more than we could ever possibly write.
+writing in general, is that we will read far more than we could ever possibly write.
 In general, glancing over and reading something quickly is something we do almost mindlessly.
 Writing
 generally takes much more time due to physical limitations, and the process of juggling ideas.